rnachaloor/glacier/README.md

 | react (can get through "npm install -g react")                  |
 | react-native (can get through "npm install -g react-native)"    |

-To install on an iOS emulator, open the root folder (glacier) in terminal.
+To install Glacier on an iOS emulator, open the root folder (glacier) in terminal.
 Run the command- "yarn" to install any node.js related dependcies.
 Then, run "cd ios && pod install && cd .." or "npm run pod-install" to install any iOS related dependencies.
 Finally, run "npm run ios" or "react-native run-ios" to run the app on an emulator.

 ## Installation Guide for Android Emulator